-A new phonics programme has been introduced, and how this supports pupil progress in Year 3 and beyond is key for the school.
+A new phonics programme has been introduced, and how this supports pupil progress beyond Year 1 is key for the school.

 Reading remains a priority for the school.
 Monty, our regular reading therapy dog, is an important member of the school's team.
-Our pupils have benefitted from him as a reading dog and, also, as a well-being support.
+Our pupils have benefitted from him as a reading dog and also, as a well-being support.
 Daily priority reading opportunities have impacted, positively, on PP pupils.
+The Destination Reader programme for KS2 has had a very positive impact on end of Year 6 results and so we will continue to use this approach.